 All PJM demand response programs can be grouped into economic, emergency and pre-emergency programs, or Price Responsive Demand (PRD).
+A PAI is defined to occur when demand resources are dispatched by PJM.
+Under current rules, there is no functional difference between pre-emergency and emergency demand resources.
 Table 6-1 provides an overview of the key features of PJM demand response programs.